veritrans/veritrans-android/documentation.md

 ```

-* If you haven't filled up the user details information then it will take you to the user details    screen.
+* If you haven't filled up the user details information then it will take you to the user details
+ screen.
 After filling up all required information it will take you to the "Select Payment Method" screen.
-* Select "Mandiri Bill Payment" from  avaible payments method.
+* Select "Mandiri Bill Payment" from  available payment methods.
-* Fill up an email id in email address field if you want to receive payment instructions details on your email id, This is an optional step.
+* Fill up an email id in email address field if you want to receive payment instructions details
+on email id.
+(This is an optional step).
-* Confirm payment by tapping of **CONFIRM PAYMENT** button.
+* Confirm payment by tapping **CONFIRM PAYMENT** button.
-* It will start a **charge** api call for mandiri bill payment.
+* It will initiate a **charge** api call for mandiri bill payment.
-* After successfully completion of transaction, you will see a **company code, bill code and validaty time**.
+* After successful completion of transaction, a **company code, bill code and validaty time** is
+being displayed.
-* Then to get more information about transaction tap on **COMPLETE PAYMENT AT ATM** button.
+* To get more information about transaction tap on **COMPLETE PAYMENT AT ATM** button.
 * Finally, select **Done** to finish the payment process or  **RETRY** in case of failure.